EBISPOT/ols4/README.md

     mvn clean package

-Then run the test scripts. `./test_dataload.sh` (~1 minute) will test the dataload locally, updating `testcases_expected_output`. `./test_api.sh` (~15 mins) will test the entire OLS4 stack for each testcase using Docker compose.
+Then run the test scripts:

+* `./test_dataload.sh` (~1 minute) will test the dataload locally, updating `testcases_expected_output`.
+All you need is Java and Maven.
+* `./test_api.sh` (~15 mins) will test the entire OLS4 stack (dataload → neo4j and solr → api server) using Docker compose to bring up and tear down all the services for each testcase, updating `testcases_expected_output_api`.
 You need to have Docker and Docker compose installed.

+To run both:

     ./test_dataload.sh
     ./test_api.sh